 - What costs will Livestrong cover?
 Livestrong will pay for travel to Washington, D.C. and hotel accommodations based on financial need for a limited number of advocates.
 Advocates are encouraged to pay for (or raise funds) for their travel and/or hotel accommodations.
 Although cost sharing is not required in order to participate in the lobby day, we greatly appreciate those who are able to pay their own way because it frees up the Foundation’s resources for others to participate.
 When completing your OVAC advocate application, please let us know whether you are willing to pay for your own travel/hotel or if you will need Livestrong to cover some or all of those expenses.

-- How do I apply?The application deadline was February 25.
-Those selected to participate in the lobby day will be notified by March 8.
+- How do I apply?The application deadline is February 26.
+Those selected to participate in the lobby day will be notified by March 6.

 - If I apply to be a volunteer, will I automatically be asked to participate in the lobby day?
 Unfortunately not.
 We try to have volunteers from a variety of different backgrounds (ex. survivors, caregivers, health care professionals, etc.) and geographic areas.
 This diversity allows us to appeal more broadly to Congressional representatives.

 - I’m still not sure this is for me.
 Is there a way to learn more?
-Nick and Barb DiGiuseppe, a Livestrong Leader and cancer survivor respectively, wrote this blog about their experience at OVAC.
+Jeff Bennett, a Livestrong Leader, advocate, and cancer survivor, wrote this blog about his experience at OVAC.
 For more information about the OVAC coalition, click here.

 - What if I have a question about the lobby day or process?
 Email Kathryn McCaslin at email@example.com.